zktx-io/walrus/crates/walrus-orchestrator/readme.md

 This guide provides a step-by-step explanation of how to run geo-distributed benchmarks on either [Vultr](http://vultr.com) or [Amazon Web Services (AWS)](http://aws.amazon.com).

+**Important**: This crate is not included in the workspace's default members; if you want to build, test, or run it, you need to do that from *this* directory (`/crates/walrus-orchestrator`) or, when running from the root of the repository, add `-p walrus-orchestrator` to the `cargo` commands.

 ## Step 1.
 Set up cloud provider credentials

 To enable programmatic access to your cloud provider account from your local machine, you need to